prm3theus/p2p-notes-discovery/EXPERIMENT.md

 Advantages: Main cost of most ecommerce solutions is hosting (to serve), advertisements (to discover), and aditional tools / templates.
 The first 2 costs are amortized under a collective model with shared infrastructure, and the latter creates an opportunity for designers and developers to build for a stake in a business (via crypto).

 Cons: Can be slow.
-Peers share ip addresses (can use VPNs)
+Peers share ip addresses (can use community hosted VPNs to circumvent)

 ## Inspiration